20 Long-Term Celebrity Couples You Totally Forgot Are Still Together

 Though Sarah Paulson and Holland Taylor initially met about a decade ago at a dinner party, it wasn't until 2015—after reconnecting in real life and getting flirty on Twitter—that they decided to go for it and date.
-While there's a more than 30-year age gap between these ladies, they have proven that age is just a number.
+While there's a 30-plus-year age gap between these ladies, they have proven that age is just a number.
 "There's a poignancy to being with someone older," Paulson told The New York Times in 2016.
 "I think there's a greater appreciation of time and what you have together and what's important, and it can make the little things seem very small."

 Michael J. Fox and Tracy Pollan

 Believe it or not, Family Ties helped tie Michael J. Fox and Tracy Pollan together—they just didn't know they'd found their forever love at the time.
 In 1985, they played love interests on the iconic sitcom for just one season.
 Two years later, they reunited for the movie Bright Lights, Big City.
 And just a year after that, they got married.
 They've since had four children together: son Sam (born in 1989), twin daughters Aquinnah and Schuyler (1995), and daughter Esmé (2001).